 - Get started with your politics research with the library’s politics research guide.

 - Need help turning that research into a great paper?
-Acadia’s Writing Centre is the place to go.
+Connect with Acadia’s Writing Centre.

-- Connect with a peer tutor or free help center through Acadia Tutoring Service
+- Connect with a peer tutor through Acadia Tutoring Service.

-- Need extra support or accommodations?
-Contact Accessible Learning
+- Need additional support or accommodations?
+Contact Accessible Learning.

 Senior Politics students have the opportunity to work as teaching assistants.
 The form to apply for a teaching assistant position is here.